raghupalash/Blog/content/posts/example-post.md

 ---
-title: "My First Blog Post"
+title: "Introduction"
-date: "2024-01-10"
+date: "2024-11-10"
-description: "This is my first blog post"
+description: "Here I explain what this website is about"
 ---

 Hello world!
 This is my first blog post.